deepset-ai/haystack-home/content/blog/context-engineering/index.md

 - **System prompt** - standing instructions, persona, constraints, output format.
 Usually fixed but can be large.
 - **Conversation history** - the full back-and-forth between user and agent across the current session.
 - **Memory** - retrieved facts from past sessions or external knowledge stores.
 See also: [Good Listener: How Memory Enables Conversational Agents](/blog/memory-conversational-agents/).
-- **Retrieval output** - documents or chunks returned by a RAG pipeline.
-Each retrieved chunk adds tokens.
+- **Retrieval output** - documents or chunks fetched proactively by a RAG pipeline, before the model acts.
+This data arrives in context as part of the input to the model, not as a consequence of something the model decided to do.
 - **Tool definitions** - every tool the model *could* call must be described in the context (name, description, parameters schema).
 With MCP toolsets, this can easily balloon into hundreds of tool descriptions.
-- **Tool call results** - the output of previously executed tools, so the model can reason over them.
+- **Tool call results** - the output of tools the model itself chose to invoke.
+Unlike retrieval output, these arrive mid-session as a consequence of the model's actions.
+They can be surprisingly large: a `read_file` returning a 500-line source file, a web search returning multiple scraped pages, or a database query returning hundreds of rows — and each result stays in context for the remainder of the session.
 - **Few-shot examples** - demonstration input/output pairs used to guide model behaviour.

 > **The iceberg effect.** A user sees a single answer.
 Behind the scenes, the model may have received 50,000 tokens or more on that one turn - a system prompt (perhaps 10k tokens), tool definitions (5k), retrieved documents (20k), and accumulated conversation history (15k).
 The answer is the tip, while the context is everything below the surface.